evoplex/evoplex/README.md

 - Follow us on [Twitter](https://twitter.com/EvoplexOrg)
 - Join us on our [Gitter chat channel](https://gitter.im/EvoplexOrg/evoplex)

-## Citing
+## How to cite

 If you use Evoplex in your publication, you can cite it as:

 > Marcos Cardinot, Colm O'Riordan, & Josephine Griffith.
-Evoplex: a powerful multi-agent system for networks.
-Zenodo. [http://doi.org/10.5281/zenodo.1340735](http://doi.org/10.5281/zenodo.1340735)
+Evoplex: an agent-based modeling platform for networks.
+Zenodo. [https://doi.org/10.5281/zenodo.1340734](https://doi.org/10.5281/zenodo.1340734)

 ## License

+The *EvoplexCore* library is licensed under the [Apache License 2.0](https://github.com/evoplex/evoplex/blob/master/src/core/LICENSE.txt).

-Evoplex is licensed under the [GNU General Public License v3.0](https://github.com/evoplex/evoplex/blob/master/LICENSE.txt).
+The *EvoplexGUI* library is licensed under the [GNU General Public License v3.0](https://github.com/evoplex/evoplex/blob/master/src/gui/LICENSE.txt).